modalitysystems/modalitysoftware-docs/vsts-agent/README.md

 ![Agentpool](images/agentpool.png)

+# Host version

+It is important to match the host operating system to the base Docker Image so we have created two as follows:

+modalitysystems/vsts-agent:ltsc2016-6.4
+modalitysystems/vsts-agent:ltsc2019-6.4

 # CleanUp Offline Agents

 When the Docker service starts a new container based agent, it will get the name of it's virtual MAC address which will come from the Hyper-V MAC pool.
 When the container is stopped, the old agent will remain in Azure DevOps in an Offline state.
 This [Rest API Script](scripts/ClearUpAgents.ps1) can be used to delete any Offline Agents.